jtleider/censusdata/docs/rst/example2.rst

 Using the Data Profile Tables
 -----------------------------

 There is more than one way to approach this problem.
-Let's see how to use the data profile tables for the same purpose.
+Let’s see how to use the data profile tables for the same purpose.
 First, we identify the appropriate table: